iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Updating
 ## Version 1.1.0
 * The cerebellum removal modal was improved.
 * Enable user to provide customized brain mask and/or cerebrum mask for the pipleine.
-See more details in [Run the pipeline section](#run-the-pipeline).
+See more details in [run the pipeline section](#run-the-pipeline).

 # Introduction
 This ```README``` illustrates how to install and run the Docker version of iBEAT V2.0 pipeline, which is an infant-dedicated structural imaging processing pipeline for infant brain MR images.
 More details of the pipeline can be referred to [iBEAT V2.0 Cloud](http://www.ibeat.cloud).